Farmers Only Weekend Harvest: Max Schrock and Eduardo Salazar had good ones. - NewsBreak

 Farmers Only Weekend Harvest: Max Schrock and Eduardo Salazar had good ones.

 It was a rough start to the weekend for the Bats with a little redemption on Sunday.
 On Friday night, the pitching got absolutely trounced outside of “Finding” Dauri Moreta striking out two in a shutout inning.
 He has a 0.85 ERA in 42.1 innings this year with 52 strikeouts.
 As of now, he’s probably the Reds best relieving prospect.
-Max “Girthy” Schrock went 2 for 4 with a walk, a double, and a dinger, and Alfredo “Little Pasta” Rodriguez went 3 for 4 with a double, a dinger, a run scored, and three total RBI.www.chatsports.com
+Max “Girthy” Schrock went 2 for 4 with a walk, a double, and a dinger, and Alfredo “Little Pasta” Rodriguez went 3 for 4 with a double, a dinger, a run scored, and three total RBI.
+In Saturday’s game, Reiver Sanmartin gave up seven earned over five innings, but Alaniz, Howard, and Hendrix all had scoreless innings out of the pen.
+Max Schrock continued his tear by knocking in all of the Bats runs and doubling and hitting another home run.
+It was his sixth of the year.
+Sunday ended up being a bullpen game.
+Nick “LOL” Lodolo struck out the side in eleven pitches.
+He seems to be strictly pitching an inning at a time now.
+Pitchers that did not allow a run were Antone, Feliz, Fulmer, Perez, Hendrix, and Moreta who continues to not allow a run in AAA.
+Braxton Lee singled and walked twice, and Alejo “Aloha” Lopez singled twice and walked.
+The offense was pretty stagnate on Sunday even though the Bats eeked out five runs.www.redreporter.com

 Comments / 0